 4. Assessment Centre Method

-In this method, employees are assessed to participate in activities like in-basket exercises, role-playing, discussions, computer simulations, etc. Where they are evaluated in terms of their persuasive ability, communication skills, confidence, sensitivity to the feelings of others, mental alertness, administrative ability, etc.
+In this method, employees are assessed to participate in activities like in-basket exercises, role-playing, discussions, computer simulations, etc. They are evaluated in terms of their persuasive ability, communication skills, confidence, sensitivity to others’ feelings, mental alertness, administrative ability, etc.

-This entire exercise is done under the trainer who observes the employee behavior and then discusses it with the rater who finally evaluates the employee’s performance.
+This entire exercise is done under the trainer, who observes the employee behavior and then discusses it with the rater, which evaluates the employee's performance.

 5. Behaviorally Anchored Rating Scale (BARS)

 Behaviourally Anchored Rating Scales are designed to bring the benefits of both qualitative and quantitative data to the employee appraisal process.
-BARS compare an individual’s performance against specific examples of behavior that are anchored to numerical ratings.
+BARS compare an individual’s performance against specific examples of behavior anchored to numerical ratings.

 It compares an individual’s performance against specific examples of behavior that are tied to numerical ratings of 5 to 9.
 Behaviorally Anchored Rating Scale is usually represented as a vertical rating graph.
 These behavioral anchor points are collected using Critical Incident Techniques (CIT), which are procedures used for documenting human behavior that is of significance in a particular arena.

 6. 720 Degree Method

-In this method, wherein the assessment is done not only by the stakeholders within the company but also from the groups outside the organization.
-These external groups who assess the employee’s performance are customers, investors, suppliers and other financial institutions.
+In this method, the assessment is done not only by the stakeholders within the company but also from the groups outside the organization.
+These external groups who assess the employee’s performance are customers, investors, suppliers, and other financial institutions.

-It is one of the most crucial modern methods of performance appraisal because this is the only group that determines the success of the organization as a whole.
+It is one of the most crucial modern methods of performance appraisal because this is the only group that determines the organization’s success as a whole.

 Nowadays, companies use the modern methods of performance appraisal, which have a broader scope than the traditional methods and provides a more accurate and comprehensive evaluation of an individual.

 7. Cost Accounting Method

-Some may find this method a little harsh and for others, it may be a very practical appraisal method.
+Some may find this method a little harsh, and it may be a convenient appraisal method for others.

 This method evaluates the employees’ performance from the monetary output an organization yields from their input.
-This is ascertained by analyzing the cost involved in retaining the employees with the benefits an organization yields from his her input.
+This is ascertained by analyzing the cost involved in retaining the employees with the benefits an organization yields from their inputs.